Antipope John XXIII: Fictional depictions

 John is portrayed by Steven Waddington in the 2016 television series Medici: Masters of Florence.

-John is also a main character in A Trembling Upon Rome by Richard Condon.

 The 1932 thriller Safe Custody by Dornford Yates, references John.
-Listing the members of an objectionable family, a character in the story says:

-"Then we come to his nephew—a promising lad of fifteen.
+Listing the members of an objectionable family, a character in the story says, "Then we come to his nephew—a promising lad of fifteen.
 He lies, steals, smells, assaults the servants and abuses any animal which he is satisfied will not retaliate.
 If Gibbon may be believed, Pope John the Twenty-third as a stripling must have resembled him".

+In 1983, American political satirist and novelist Richard Condon wrote A Trembling Upon Rome, a novel of historical fiction about the life of Baldassare Cossa.